rotherleague/Rother/registration.md

 title: "Registration"
 layout: page
 introduction: |
-  Register your club and team for the coming season:
+  Register your club and team for the coming season.
-  - Please complet ethe following forms
+  - Please complete the following forms:

 actions:
   - label: "Club"
     icon: download